learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ## Introduction

-At this point, we've very familiar with the fact that methods can be defined to take in arguments.
+At this point, we're very familiar with the fact that methods can be defined to take in arguments.
 We also know that methods can be defined to take in *multiple* arguments.
 Let's take a look at an example:

 ```ruby
 def print_name_and_greeting(greeting, name)